-Fees for Separate Account and Sub-Advised Accounts Directly Contracted with MFSI
+Fees for Separate Account and Sub-Advised Accounts and Institutional Model-Delivery Arrangements Directly Contracted with MFSI

 MFSI provides portfolio management, research and/or trading services to certain of its MFS Global Group affiliates in connection with the affiliate's separate and sub-advised account clients.
-A discussion of the fees and expenses applicable to clients receiving services from MFSI in this manner is set forth below under the heading "Accounts Sub-Advised for Other Members of the MFS Global Group."
-The following discussion is applicable to separate and sub-advised account clients who have an investment management agreement with MFSI.
+A discussion of the fees and expenses applicable to clients receiving services from MFSI in this manner is set forth below under the heading "Fees and Expenses for Services Provided to Affiliates."

-MFSI's investment advisory fees are usually based upon a percentage of assets under management and are negotiable.
-The percentage typically depends upon the type of investment mandate.
+The following discussion is applicable to separate and sub-advised account and Institutional Model-Delivery Arrangement clients who have an investment advisory agreement with MFSI.
+MFSI's investment advisory fees are usually based upon a percentage of assets under management ("asset-based fees"), or, less frequently, are based on performance results ("performance-based fees," as discussed further below) and are negotiable.
+For asset-based fees, the percentage typically depends upon the type of investment strategy.
 MFSI reserves the right, in its sole discretion, to negotiate and charge different types or rates of advisory fees for different accounts.
-Advisory fees may vary due to, among other things, the inception date of an account, the initial or potential size of the account, the entirety of the client's and its affiliates' (if any) relationship with the members of the MFS Global Group, the client's commitment to investing for a specified period of time, the manner in which a client accesses services from MFSI (e.g., through a consultant or other financial intermediary), the client's domicile and account-specific requirements such as non-standard reporting obligations and compliance with laws not generally applicable to MFSI's activities.
-MFSI may manage a group of related accounts for an institutional client, related institutional clients or institutional clients that access its services through the same consultant and may agree to aggregate assets in all related client accounts for purposes of attaining fee breakpoints under any applicable fee schedule.
+Advisory fees may vary due to, among other things, the inception date of an account, the initial or potential size of the account, the entirety of the Institutional Client's and its affiliates' (if any) relationship with the members of the MFS Global Group, the manner in which an Institutional Client accesses services from MFSI (e.g., through a consultant, OCIO provider or other financial intermediary), and the Institutional Client's domicile.
+MFSI may manage a group of related accounts for an Institutional Client, related Institutional Clients or Institutional Clients that access its services through the same consultant or OCIO provider and may agree to aggregate assets in all related client accounts for purposes of attaining fee breakpoints under any applicable fee schedule.
 MFSI also offers services to its affiliates on terms that are not available to third parties.
+Accordingly, as agreed with an Institutional Client, MFSI may charge a lower fee than the standard fees set forth below.
+As negotiated with an Institutional Client, MFSI might temporarily waive or temporarily or permanently reduce the advisory fee charged to such client, and such reduction or waiver may not be offered to other clients or may be offered under different terms.